About

 Adjunct Professor Muriel Bamblett Hon DLitt SW AO

-Muriel Bamblett is a Yorta Yorta and Dja Dja Wurrung woman who has been our CEO since 1999.
+Muriel Bamblett is a Yorta Yorta /Dja Dja Wurrung woman and VACCA CEO since 1999.
 Muriel is also Chairperson of SNAICC, the peak body representing Aboriginal and Torres Strait Islander child and family services nationally.

 Muriel is currently active in over 30 advisory groups concerning the Aboriginal community, including the Aboriginal Treaty Working Group; Aboriginal Family Violence Steering Committee; Victorian Children's Council; Aboriginal Justice Forum; and the Aboriginal Community Elders Service, to name just a few.
 Muriel was heavily involved in the Northern Territory Child Protection Inquiry from 2009-11.

-Muriel has been the recipient of a number of awards, including the Order of Australia; Centenary of Federation Medal; Robin Clark Memorial Award for Inspirational Leadership in the Field of Child and Family Welfare; Women’s Electoral Lobby Inaugural Vida Goldstein Award; and Victorian Honour Roll of Women.
+Muriel’s work has been recognised with many awards, including the Order of Australia; Centenary of Federation Medal; Robin Clark Memorial Award for Inspirational Leadership in the Field of Child and Family Welfare; Women’s Electoral Lobby Inaugural Vida Goldstein Award; and Victorian Honour Roll of Women.
 In 2009, she was made an Adjunct Professor in the School of Social Work and Social Policy La Trobe University.
 In 2017 Muriel was awarded an honorary degree of Doctor of Letters in Social Work by the University of Sydney in recognition of her outstanding contribution to Aboriginal child and family welfare.

 VACCA emerged from a long and determined Aboriginal Civil Rights movement in Victoria.

-The premise of the organisation was and still is that Aboriginal people have the right to the care and custody of their own kids, raised in Community and Culture.
+VACCA was founded on the belief that Aboriginal people have the right to the care and custody of their own children, so they can grow surrounded by community and culture.

 Because of the chain of historical events which has led to the fragmentation of our Aboriginal families of today, it is up to each and every one of us to do all we can together to ensure that this situation is halted and reversed...

-VACCA was created in the 1970s out of the Victorian Aboriginal community’s concern that many of their children were being removed from their families and placed, unsuccessfully, with non-Aboriginal carers.
-Many ended up in the justice system.
-Indeed, until 1977, a VACCA memo records that 90% of Aboriginal children place in non-Aboriginal foster care and adoption were ultimately returned to the care of the State and institutionalised.
+VACCA was founded by Aunty Mollie Dyer in 1977 as a result of the Victorian Aboriginal community’s concern that many of their children were being removed from their families and placed, unsuccessfully, with non-Aboriginal carers.
+Many children ended up in the justice system.
+Indeed, until 1977, a VACCA memo records that 90% of Aboriginal children placed in non-Aboriginal foster care and adoption were ultimately returned to the care of the State and institutionalised.

 In early 1976, at Australia’s First National Adoption Conference, Aboriginal people had one of their first platforms to speak about this issue.
-Aunty Mollie Dyer, the founder of VACCA, talked about the cultural and genealogical confusion of the Stolen Generations and the need to show caution before placing Aboriginal children in white foster families.
-She advocated starting an Aboriginal run agency to support children and families, and received unanimous support.
+Aunty Mollie Dyer talked about the cultural and genealogical confusion of the Stolen Generations and the need to show caution before placing Aboriginal children in white foster families.
+She advocated starting an Aboriginal run agency to support children and families and received unanimous support.

-VACCA started at its office in Melbourne’s Fitzroy with 5.5 staff, a case load of 205 clients, one typewriter and a budget of $40,000.
+VACCA started at an office in Fitzroy, Melbourne, with 5.5 staff, a case load of 205 clients, one typewriter and a budget of $40,000.
 VACCA received its first funding from the Federal Department of Social Security’s Office of Child Care in January 1978.

-As it grew, VACCA moved into Fitzroy’s larger offices amidst the heart of Aboriginal activism and community services, with neighbours including the Aborigines Advancement League and Victorian Aboriginal Health Service.
+As it grew, VACCA moved into larger offices in Fitzroy amidst the heart of Aboriginal activism and community services, with neighbors including the Aborigines Advancement League (AAL) and Victorian Aboriginal Health Service (VAHS).
 There was a strong sense of belonging, community and determination to achieve a better future.
-VACCA soon became a source of inspiration and support for other States and Territories in establishing similar agencies of their own.
+VACCA soon became a source of inspiration and support for other states and territories in establishing similar agencies of their own.

 In 1977, 4.5% of Victorian Aboriginal children were in out-of-home care.
-Within three years of VACCA operating, this number had reduced by 40 per cent.
+Within three years of VACCA operating, this number had nearly halved.

-VACCA started the ‘Ghubbariginals’, a support group for non-Aboriginal families who had adopted or fostered Aboriginal kids, and ran camps at Lake Tyers for the children.
+VACCA started the ‘Ghubbariginals’, a support group for non-Aboriginal families who had adopted or fostered Aboriginal children, and ran camps at Lake Tyers for the families.

-Melbourne’s First Aboriginal Child Survival was held in April 1979.
-Following it, Mollie Dyer, Maxine Robbins, Stephen Unger and Graham Atkinson undertook a national tour to campaign for a legislated national network of Aboriginal childcare agencies.
+Melbourne’s First Aboriginal Child Survival Seminar was held in April 1979.
+Following this, Aunty Mollie, Maxine Robbins, Stephen Unger and Graham Atkinson undertook a national tour to campaign for a legislated national network of Aboriginal childcare agencies.
 The Secretariat of National Aboriginal and Islander Child Care (SNAICC) was born in 1981.

-Advocacy and leadership shown by VACCA has resulted in significant policy and legislation reform.
-In 1979 the Victorian Social Welfare Department adopted the principle that the removal of an Aboriginal child from his/her family or community environment should be a last resort.
+VACCA’s leadership and advocacy has resulted in significant policy and legislation reform.
+In 1979, the Victorian Social Welfare Department adopted the principle that the removal of an Aboriginal child from their family or community environment should be a last resort.

 VACCA was a major contributor to the Victorian Children Youth and Families Act (2005).
 Section 12 recognises the right of Aboriginal people to self-determination and section 18 allows for ‘Aboriginal Guardianship’.
 In other words, for Aboriginal agencies to make decisions about the protection of Aboriginal children.

-VACCA has continued to foster relationships and learn from international examples in Aboriginal child and family welfare, particularly from the indigenous people of Canada and America.
+VACCA has continued to foster relationships and learn from international examples in Aboriginal child and family welfare, particularly from the Indigenous peoples of Canada and the United States.

 Discover our Board of Directors